RodrigoMcgill/MASTERMIND-GAME/README.md

 # MASTERMIND GAME
 This was a semester long project part.
+This code was implementd using the Altera Quartus II board.
 Course: Digital System Design (ECSE 323)
 Language used: VHDL
 Features: